Garment Costing and Pricing for Apparel Brands

 FOB price.
 What the factory charges, loaded onto the ship at origin port.
 This is what the factory invoices you.

 Customs duties.
 Calculated on declared value at import, with rates varying by HS code and country of origin.
-Recent US tariff changes have moved duty rates from 7 percent to 25 percent or more for some product/country combinations.
+Recent US tariff changes have moved duty rates from 7 percent to 25 percent or more for some product and country combinations.

 Inbound handling.
 Customs broker fees, port handling, short-term storage, deconsolidation if shipped LCL.